NLeSC/guide/languages/python.md

 * Introduction to python for data science: http://skillsmatter.com/podcast/java-jee/introducing-python-for-data-science
 * [Blog](http://ianozsvald.com/) by Ian Ozsvald, mostly on high performance python.
 * [Planet Python](http://planetpython.org)
+* Using `pylint` and `yapf` while learning Python is an easy way to get familiar with best practices and commonly used coding styles

 ## Dependencies and package management